The BART commuter of the future comes on two wheels, according to the transit agency's new 10-year bike plan.

-Representatives from BART, Caltrans, city and county government and cycling advocacy groups help design a plan that includes bike sharing, expanded parking, and more seamless access to other transportation systems such as the Martinez Intermodal facility, as well as housing where acres of auto parking now stand.
+Representatives from BART, Caltrans, city and county government and cycling advocacy groups help design a plan that includes bike sharing, expanded parking, and more seamless access to other transportation systems, as well as housing where acres of auto parking now stand.
 The BART bike plan is available online for review and comment until May 27.

 "It's encouraging to see BART making a commitment to and an investment in bike ridership," said Renee Rivera, executive director of the East Bay Bicycle Coalition.
 "They really see the potential in having many more people bike to BART."